petr7410/fab-3-0-decklists-analysis/README.md

 2. Navigate to the folder containing `index.html`.
 Ensure that the `docs` folder is inside it.
 3. Create a local server in this folder.
 There are multiple ways to do this.
 I'm using `py -m http.server` (only if you have Python installed), but you can also use `Simple Web Server`, `Simple HTTP Server`, or even the Chrome extension `Web Server for Chrome`.
 4. Navigate to the URL of your server at `/index.html`.
 (For Python method: If you see the message: `Serving HTTP on :: port 8000`, then go to `http://localhost:8000/index.html`.)
 5. Now you have access to the final version of PtM before the switch to Rosetta.
-Congratulations!

 **Note:** You should be able to view HTML pages in a browser without a local server, but `vis.html` will not load correctly.